kwebio/kweb-core/docs/src/intro.md

 without a server round-trip.

 Kweb is built on the excellent [Ktor](https://ktor.io/) framework, which handles HTTP, HTTPS, and WebSocket transport.
-You don```t need to know Ktor to use Kweb, but if you```ve already got a Ktor app you can [embed Kweb as a Feature](https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt).
+You don't need to know Ktor to use Kweb, but if you've already got a Ktor app you can [embed Kweb as a Feature](https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt).

 ## Features